varmfskii/coco_psg/README.md

 * SCALECCP.BIN - An A major scale on the CoCo PSG - tested in MAME

+* SCALEGMC.BIN - An A major scale on the Game Master Cart - tested in xroar

 * SCALES12.BAS - An A major scale on the Philharmonic-12

 * SCALES12.BIN - An A major scale on the Philharmonic-12